RD0407/PYTHON-PROJECT/Insurance Claims Simulation and Risk Analysis/simpleVersion/readme.md

-# Insurance Claims Simulation — Beginner Project
+# Insurance Claims Simulation: Beginner Project
 ## Overview

 This project simulates one year of insurance claims to explore how data can be generated, analyzed, and visualized in Python.